-Telecommunications providers are not required to contribute to the universal service support mechanisms for a given year if their contribution for that year is less than \$10,000.13 Thus, except as provided below, providers that offer telecommunications for a fee exclusively on a non-common carrier basis need not file this Worksheet if their contribution to the universal service support mechanisms would be de minimis under the universal service rules.
-Note that entities providing solely private line service may nevertheless be considered common carriers if they offer their services directly to the public or to such classes of users as to be effectively available directly to the public.14
+Telecommunications providers are not required to contribute to the universal service support mechanisms for a given year if their contribution for that year is less than \$10,000.14 Thus, except as provided below, providers that offer telecommunications for a fee exclusively on a non-common carrier basis need not file this Worksheet if their contribution to the universal service support mechanisms would be de minimis under the universal service rules.
+Note that entities providing solely private line service may nevertheless be considered common carriers if they offer their services directly to the public or to such classes of users as to be effectively available directly to the public.15

-In contrast, although telecommunications carriers providing telecommunications services on a commoncarriage basis that meet the de minimis standard need not contribute to the universal service support mechanism, they must nevertheless file this Worksheet because they must contribute to other support mechanisms.
+In contrast, telecommunications carriers providing telecommunications services on a common-carriage basis that meet the de minimis standard need not contribute to the universal service support mechanism, but they must file this Worksheet because they must contribute to other support mechanisms (TRS, NANPA or LNPA).
 Interconnected VoIP providers that meet the de minimis standard must also file this Worksheet, but they need not file Form 499-Q.

 Telecommunications providers that provide telecommunications on a non-common carrier basis and interconnected VoIP providers should complete the table contained in Appendix A to determine whether they meet the de minimis standard.
 To complete this table, providers must first complete Block 4 of the Worksheet and enter the amounts from Lines 423(d) and 423(e).
 Providers whose estimated contributions to universal service support mechanisms would be less than \$10,000 are considered de minimis for universal service contribution purposes and will not be required to contribute directly to universal service support mechanisms.
-Use this table to calculate estimated universal service contributions for the period January 2011 through December 2011.
+Use this table to calculate estimated universal service contributions for the period January 2013 through December 2013.

-Providers who do not file this Worksheet because they are de minimis and need not file for any other purpose should retain the table contained in Appendix A and documentation of their contribution base revenues for five calendar years after the date each Worksheet is due.15 Interconnected VoIP providers who are de minimis must file this Worksheet and retain the table and documentation of their contribution base revenues for three calendar years after the date each Worksheet is due.16
+Providers who do not file this Worksheet because they are de minimis for USF contribution purposes, and need not file for any other purpose, should retain the table contained in Appendix A and documentation of their contribution base revenues for five calendar years after the date each Worksheet is due.16 Interconnected VoIP providers who are de minimis must file this Worksheet and retain the table and documentation of their contribution base revenues for three calendar years after the date each Worksheet is due.17 See section IV.A for information regarding contribution requirements for TRS, NANPA, and LNPA.